-No person who proposes a contract that requires City Council or School District approval may make any contribution to a candidate for local office or current officeholder of the applicable board beginning from the "commencement of negotiations" until 180 days after the "completion" or "termination" of negotiations.
-[OMC §3.12.140(A)(B) & (C)] Each of these quoted terms has a specific meaning under OCRA as follows:
+No person who proposes a contract that requires City Council or School District approval may make any contribution to a candidate for local office or current officeholder of the applicable government body from the commencement of negotiations until 180 days after the completion or termination of negotiations.
+[OMC $\S 3.12.140(A)(B) \& (C)$] OCRA defines these periods as follows:

-- The "commencement of negotiations" occurs when a contractor or representative formally submits a bid, proposal, qualifications or contract amendment to any elected or appointed...officer or employee or when any elected or appointed...officer or employee formally proposes submission of a bid, proposal, qualifications or contract amendment.
-[OMC §3.12.140(G) & (I)] - The "commencement of negotiations" expressly does not include the unsolicited receipt of proposal or contract information; requests to be placed on mailing lists; routine requests for information about a particular contract, request for proposals, or any information or documents about them; or the attendance at an informational meeting.
-[OMC §3.12.140(J)] - The "completion of negotiations" occurs when the City or School District executes the contract or amendment.
-[OMC §3.12.140(K)] - The "termination of negotiations" occurs when 1) the contract or amendment is not awarded to the contractor or 2) the contractor files a written withdrawal from the negotiations which is accepted by an appointed or elected officer or employee of the respective public agency.
+- The commencement of negotiations occurs when a contractor or representative formally submits a bid, proposal, qualifications or contract amendment to any elected or appointed... officer or employee or when any elected or appointed... officer or employee formally proposes submission of a bid, proposal, qualifications or contract amendment.
+[OMC §3.12.140(G) & (I)] - The commencement of negotiations expressly does not include the unsolicited receipt of proposal or contract information; requests to be placed on mailing lists; routine requests for information about a particular contract, request for proposals, or any information or documents about them; or the attendance at an informational meeting.
+[OMC §3.12.140(J)] - The completion of negotiations occurs when the City or School District executes the contract or amendment.
+[OMC §3.12.140(K)] - The termination of negotiations occurs when 1) the contract or amendment is not awarded to the contractor or 2) the contractor files a written withdrawal from the negotiations which is accepted by an appointed or elected officer or employee of the respective public agency.
 [OMC §3.12.140(L)]